ThomasMertes/seed7/src/read_me.txt

                                 SEED7_LIBRARY cannot be determined
                                 at compile time.

-  INT32TYPE: A signed integer type that is 32 bits wide.
+  INT32TYPE: Name of a signed integer type that is 32 bits wide.

-  UINT32TYPE: An unsigned integer type that is 32 bits wide.
+  UINT32TYPE: Name of an unsigned integer type that is 32 bits wide.

-  INT64TYPE: A signed integer type that is 64 bits wide.
+  INT64TYPE: Name of a signed integer type that is 64 bits wide.

-  UINT64TYPE: An unsigned integer type that is 64 bits wide.
+  UINT64TYPE: Name of an unsigned integer type that is 64 bits wide.

+  INT32TYPE_LITERAL_SUFFIX: The suffix used by the literals of the
+                            32 bits wide integer type.

+  INT64TYPE_LITERAL_SUFFIX: The suffix used by the literals of the
+                            64 bits wide integer type.